Homebrew/legacy-homebrew/CONTRIBUTING.md

 To contribute a fix to the `foo` formula:

+- First check if someone else has already submitted the same fix, since it can take time to be tested and incorporated.
+Look at the open [Pull Requests](https://github.com/Homebrew/homebrew/pulls) and add the formula name to the filter box at the top of the list, so it looks like `is:pr is:open foo`.
+If something shows up, check to see if it accomplishes what you were about to work on.
+If nothing matched, then proceed.

 - `brew edit foo` and make edits, leave the [`bottle`](http://www.rubydoc.info/github/Homebrew/homebrew/master/Formula#bottle-class_method) as-is, `brew install foo`, `git commit` with message formatted `foo: fix <insert details>.`, [open a pull request](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/How-To-Open-a-Homebrew-Pull-Request-(and-get-it-merged).md#how-to-open-a-homebrew-pull-request-and-get-it-merged) and fix any failing tests.

 To report a security vulnerability: